ajeetraina/dockershowcase/README.md

 - 🏷️ Special "Labspace" badge on cards
 - 📋 One-click copy of Docker Compose commands
 - 🔗 Direct link to Docker Extension marketplace
-- 🔍 Dedicated "Labspace" filter
+- 🔍 Dedicated "Filter by Labspace" section (separate from product filters)

 ## 🚀 Quick Start with Docker